 - Toggle the button next to iCloud Backup into a green color.

 - To back up your iPhone SE (2020) to iCloud, tap Backup Now.

 - Wait for the backup process to finish.
 You can do this method regularly every week, every two days, or any time you feel like it.

-As long as the iCloud Backup is activated, it will automatically backup your iPhone data every day whenever it is connected to a WiFi network.
-If your iPhone backup failed, you probably don’t have enough space available on your iCloud storage.
-It’s suggested to upgrade your iCloud plan to 50 GB ($0.99/month) or to 2 TB ($9.99/month).
+As long as iCloud Backup is activated, it will automatically back up your iPhone data every day whenever it is connected to a WiFi network.
+If your iPhone backup fails, you probably don’t have enough space on your iCloud storage.
+It’s suggested to upgrade your iCloud plan to 50 GB ($0.99/month) or 2 TB ($9.99/month).